 The cause of shared psychotic disorder is not known; however, stress and social isolation are believed to play a role in its development.

 The number of cases is unknown, but shared psychotic disorder is rarely seen in clinical settings, such as hospitals, outpatient clinics, or doctors' offices.
 In many cases, only one of the affected individuals seeks treatment, making a diagnosis of shared psychotic disorder difficult.
 As a result, many cases might go undetected.

 How Is Shared Psychotic Disorder Diagnosed?

 If symptoms of shared psychotic disorder are present, the doctor will perform a complete medical history and physical exam.
 Although there are no laboratory tests to specifically diagnose shared psychotic disorder, the doctor might use various diagnostic tests, such as brain imaging (e.g., MRI scans)and blood tests, to rule out physical illness or a drug reaction as the cause of the delusions.

 If the doctor finds no physical reason for the shared psychotic disorder symptoms, he or she might refer the person to a psychiatrist or psychologist, health care professionals who are trained to diagnose and treat mental illnesses.
-Psychiatrists and psychiatrists use specially designed interview and assessment tools to evaluate a person for a psychotic disorder.
+Psychiatrists and psychologists use specially designed interview and assessment tools to evaluate a person for a psychotic disorder.
 The doctor or therapist bases his or her diagnosis on the person's report of symptoms and his or her observation of the person's attitude and behavior.
 A diagnosis is made if a person develops a delusion as the result of a close association with another person who has an already-established delusion.